casatrick/polymarket-arbitrage-bot-python/README.md

 A **Polymarket arbitrage bot** is an automated trading system that scans Polymarket's prediction markets for pricing inefficiencies and executes trades to capture the resulting spread.
 This bot runs **five distinct arbitrage and trading strategies** in parallel, each targeting a different type of market inefficiency, then ranks and executes the highest-quality signals automatically.

-This document covers how each strategy works, how signals are scored, and how to configure the bot's parameters.
+This document covers how each strategy works, how signals are scored, and how to configure the bot's params.

 **For strategy consulting or purchase inquiries, contact me at Telegram:** [@casatrick](https://telegram.me/casatrick)